CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Another scenario could be, that you are already working on an app which is done in a modular way but your app takes at around 20 mins to compile.
 As it is a huge legacy codebase that was in development past 8 or so years and linked every possible 3rd party library along the way.
 The decision was made to modularise it with Cocoapods therefore, you cannot link easily already pre-compiled libraries with Carthage and every project clean you can take double shot of espresso.
 I had been there, trust me, it is another type of hell, definitely not a place where anyone would like to be.
 I described the whole migration process [here](https://medium.com/freelancer-engineering/modular-architecture-on-ios-and-how-i-decreased-build-time-by-50-23c7666c6d2f).
 Of course, in this book you will read about it in more detail.

-Nowadays, as an iOS tech lead, I am often getting asked same questions all over again from new teams or new colleagues regards those topics.
+Nowadays, as an iOS tech lead, I am often getting asked some questions all over again from new teams or new colleagues regards those topics.
 Thereafter, I decided to sum it up and tried to get the whole subject covered in this book.
 I hope it will help developers working on such architectures to gain the speed, knowledge and understanding faster.

+I hope this introduction gave enough motivation to deep dive further into this book.

+## What you Need

+The latest version of Xcode for compiling the demo examples, brew to install some mandatory dependencies, Ruby and Bundler for running scripts and downloading some Ruby gems.
+//TODO: Provide a tutorials for installing those softwares

+## What is this book about
+This book describes essentials about building modular architecture on iOS.
+You will find examples of different approaches, framework types, pros and cons, common problems and so on.
+By the end of this book you should have a very good understanding of what benefits will bring such architecture to your project, whether it is necessary at all or which would be the best way for modularising your project.

+At the end of this book, you can read experiences from top notch iOS engineers working across numerous different projects.

+## What is this book NOT about
+SwiftUI.